Cyclic covers and toroidal embeddings: Introduction

 Cyclic covers are used to classify the singularities that appear in the birational classification of complex manifolds.
 Such singularities $P\in X$ are normal, and the canonical Weil divisor $K_X$ is a torsion element of $\Cl(\cO_{X,P})$.
 If $r$ is the torsion index, there exists a rational function $\varphi\in \C(X)^*$ such that $rK_X=\dv(\varphi)$.
 The normalization of $X$ in the Kummer extension $\C(X)\to \C(X)(\sqrt[r]{\varphi})$ becomes a cyclic cover $P'\in X'\stackrel{\pi}{\to} P\in X$.
 It is called the {\em index one cover} of $P\in X$, since being \'etale in codimension one, $K_{X'}=\pi^*K_X\sim 0$.
 The known method to classify $P\in X$ is to first classify the index one cover, and then understand all possible actions of cyclic groups (see~\cite{YPG87}).

-We have discussed roots of rational functions, (normalized) roots of multi sections of line bundles, and index one covers of torsion $\Q$-divisors on normal varieties.
+We have discussed so far roots of rational functions, (normalized) roots of multi sections of line bundles, and index one covers of torsion $\Q$-divisors on normal varieties.
 This paper gives a unified treatment of all these concepts, based on {\em normalized roots of rational functions on normal varieties}.
-One advantage is to remove the smoothness assumption and the use of desingularization in the cyclic covering trick for vanishing theorems, by working inside the category of toroidal embeddings.
+Moreover, we show that the cyclic covering trick can be performed inside the category of quasi-smooth toroidal embeddings.
+In order to prove vanishing theorems, we no longer have to assume that the base is nonsingular, or to resolve the singularities of the total space of the covering.